tshoniunathi/AWS-ReStart-Journey/README.md

 ---

 ## 🎯 Purpose Of This Repo
-This repo serves as documentation and public record of my courses and progress made in my Cloud Computing journey.
+This repo serves as documentation and public record of my courses and progress made in my Cloud Computing journey with the aws restart program.

 ---